-- As bio-waste is not covered by any kind of effective incentive scheme, in order to achieve high recycling results, we suggest that every Member State shall mandatorily introduce an incentive scheme dedicated to bio-waste.
-In this regard, we support the ENVI Committee's incentive schemes for the separate collection and development of markets for secondary raw materials. - To effectively measure the sorting and recycling of bio-waste, the introduction of European waste codes for source separated municipal bio-waste as suggested by the ENVI Committee would be very helpful and is therefore strongly supported by ECN. - To further harvest the potential of bio-waste for circular economy objectives, commercial and industrial bio-waste should be separately collected and recycled.
+As bio-waste is not covered by any kind of effective incentive scheme, in order to achieve high recycling results, we propose that every Member State shall mandatorily introduce an incentive scheme dedicated to bio-waste.
+In this regard, we support the ENVI Committee's incentive schemes for the separate collection and development of markets for secondary raw materials.

+- Recommendation: Introduce incentives schemes dedicated to the separate collection and uptake of bio-waste.

+To effectively measure the sorting and recycling of bio-waste, the introduction of European waste codes for source separated municipal bio-waste as suggested by the ENVI Committee would be very helpful and is therefore strongly supported by ECN.

+- Recommendation: Introduce European waste codes for source separated municipal biowaste

+To further harvest the potential of bio-waste for circular economy objectives, commercial and industrial bio-waste should be separately collected and recycled.
 This bio-waste is not covered under the current definition of municipal solid waste but provides a significant resource for soil improvers, biogas and other bio-based applications.
 The ENVI Committee asks the EC to consider setting up similar recycling measures for commercial and industrial bio-waste by the end of 2018, which ECN feels should be enforced by concrete targets.